Originally published: December 27, 2018

 Even in the absence of a study, because the safety of Leaded cookware has not been proven — and because Lead-free options are widely (and inexpensively) available in this day and age — I feel it is prudent never to have any Leaded cookware or utensils in our kitchens or food serving environments.

-The Specific Test Results for the Casserole Pictured on This Post:
+The Specific Test Results for the Casserole Pictured on This Article:

 The painted decorative elements on the outside of this vintage Corningware Spice-o-Life casserole dish tested positive for Lead when tested with an XRF instrument.